Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, and run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

-1. The ROS parameters will need to be set to your configuration.
+1. The ROS parameters will need to be set to your configuration in order to allow the server endpoint to fetch values for the TCP connection.
 Navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
 Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to configure the values in this `params.yaml`.

 1. Open a new terminal window in the ROS workspace.
 Once again, source the workspace.
 Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, and run the trajectory subscriber.